pooyasencha/node-syslog/README.md

 ## Usage

-For more inforamtion about how to use module check test.js
+Here is an example of how to use `node-syslog`:

      var Syslog = require('node-syslog');